icenando/Italian_Consulate/README.markdown

    a) your ACCOUNT SID and
    b) AUTH TOKEN.
    &nbsp;
 9. You'll also need to take note of c) your TWILIO PHONE NUMBER, which can be found by clicking on the three dots on the left of your console page, under the home tab.
 This number is where the SMS will be sent from.
-You will also need to have your own MOBILE NUMBER.
+You will also need to have d) your own MOBILE NUMBER.
    &nbsp;
 10. Once you have Twilio's ACCOUNT SID, AUTH TOKEN, TWILIO PHONE NUMBER and MOBILE NUMBER, in your Terminal window export them as environment variables as follows: